GoogleChrome/developer.chrome.com/site/en/docs/handbook/components/index.md

 ## Columns

 Columns can be used to place elements side-by-side.
 This works well for blocks of code or images.
+On mobile the columns will stack vertically.

 ```md
 {% raw %}{% columns %}